If our calls interest you, then you interest us.

 - Read the call: Make sure to read the call for the issue you are submitting to, as your work must be related to our topic in some way, shape, or form.

-- New Contributors Only: for our magazine, we only publish individuals once.
+- New contributors only: For our magazine, we only publish individuals once.
 This is to ensure we are uplifting as many voices as we can.
-If you are a past contributor, you are welcome to apply to our in-person residencies, which are only open to past contributors.
+If you are a past contributor, you are welcome to apply to our in-person residencies, which are only open to past contributors, or to submit to our Community Anthologies.

 - Rough drafts: It’s important to note that we welcome rough drafts, but not careless writing.
 Powerful work that is unfinished is entirely acceptable to us.
 The main requirement here is that you, the writer or artist, are ready and willing to work with our editorial team, and can commit to revising your work in time for publication.